The Brown measure of unbounded variables with free semicircular imaginary part

 \section{Acknowledgments}

 The author would like to thank Hari Bercovici and Roland Speicher who asked the author in two different seminars whether one can extend the results in \cite{HallHo2020, Ho2020} to unbounded random variables.
 Their question was the starting point of this paper, and the author had useful discussions with them.
-The author would also like to thank Marek Bo\.{z}ejko, Brian Hall, Eugene Lytvynov for useful conversations.
-The computer simulation and the Brown measure plot in Figure~\ref{fig:Cauchy} was plotted by Hall.
+The author would like to express his special thank to Hari Bercovici and Brian Hall for extra discussions and reading the updated version of the manuscript which eliminates a gap in the first version of the manuscript.
+The author would also like to thank Marek Bo\.{z}ejko, Eugene Lytvynov for useful conversations.
+The author also thanks Hall for helping computer simulations and plotting graphs.